FalkLiebezeit/Python.in.samples/README.md

 # Introduction

-This is an unofficial fork of the samples I found in the internet.
+This is an unofficial fork of samples I found in the internet.
 No representation is made that the source code belongs to me, it's simply reproduced here for convenience.

 # Building